mgellis91/psd2html/README.md

-# Webpaint PSD to HTML template
+# PSD to HTML Collection

 The PSD to HTML Collection was created to contain a number of free to use HTML templates that have been created with modern HTML5 and CSS3 standards from free to use PSD documents